-Hunt & Hunt provides specialist legal advice on the complex domestic and international issues confronting clients in the customs, trade and transport sectors.
+Hunt & Hunt provides specialist legal advice on the complex domestic and international issues confronting clients in the customs and global trade sectors.

 While international trade conventions, free trade agreements, domestic legislation and the internet are breaking down trade barriers, the rules and regulations governing trading companies are becoming more complicated.
-That's why legal guidance in customs, transport and trade issues is becoming increasingly important.
+That's why legal guidance in global trade issues is becoming increasingly important.

-Over many years of practice, our legal specialists have developed close relationships with state and federal government agencies, regulators, border authorities, international organisations and peak Australian representative groups such as the Customs Brokers and Forwarders Council of Australia (CBFCA) and the Australian Export Council (ECA).
+Over many years of practice, our legal specialists have developed close relationships with state and federal government agencies, regulators, border authorities, international organisations and peak Australian representative groups such as the Freight & Trade Alliance (FTA) and the Export Council of Australia (ECA).

-Our strong industry relationships help us provide clients with the latest advice on developments in customs, trade and transport legislation.
+Our strong industry relationships help us provide clients with the latest advice on developments in customs and global trade legislation.
 This ensures our clients are always prepared to seize opportunities and manage the risks associated with policies and initiatives, giving them a competitive edge.

 We advise clients on international trade conventions and related litigation, including arbitration on international sales and shipping contracts; aviation and maritime security obligations and insurance; charter party, bill of lading and air waybill disputes; legislative developments; and customs reporting.